Jesse White (politician): Awards and honors

 In 1999, White was inducted into the Chicago Gay and Lesbian Hall of Fame as a Friend of the Community.
 In 2015, he received the Jane Addams Award for Distinction in Social Service from the Chicago History Museum.
+He was named by the governor of Illinois as a 2026 recipient of the Order of Lincoln, an award which recognizes "remarkable contributions to the betterment of humanity in or on behalf of the State of Illinois."